drmjt/config/arch-install.md

 ## Set up encryption

-These modules should already be loaded: `modprobe dm-crypt && modprobe dm-mod`
+These modules should already be loaded: `modprobe dm-crypt && modprobe dm-mod` You might want to luksFormat with the argument --sector-size=4096, if that is the native block size of your disk.

 ```
 cryptsetup luksFormat -v -s 512 -h sha512 /dev/sda3